flynnwebdev/gdi-featured-js-intro/class16.md

 ---

+## Aside: Closures

+---

 ## Register a new user

-The app should run without error at this point, but we can't really do anything useful with it yet.
+Before we can authenticate users, we need a way for new users to register an account.
 Let's add a route for registering a new user.
 Replace the contents of `routes/users.js` with this:

 ```js
 const express = require('express');